 Being Entertaining is far more important than Being Honest

 Do you have a great story to tell?
 Is it good, or is it great?
-Do your friends find your stories mildly amusing, a little clever, somewhat sad, or really good in parts, or do they find them great?
+Do your friends find your stories mildly amusing, somewhat clever, a little sad, and really good in parts, or do they find them great?
 Most aspiring writers don’t write great stories right out of the gate, and aspiring writers are a dime a dozen.
 Great stories litter our libraries and bookstores.
 Do you have a great story to tell?
 Most people do.
 There’s nothing special about you, or your “great American” story, not yet.

 “I hear you want to be a writer,” a friend of mine said.
-“One thing about young writers (which I was at the time) is that they might not have accumulated interesting stories.
+“One thing about young writers (which I was at the time) is that they have not accumulated interesting stories.
 I don’t mean to be insulting, but at your age you just haven’t lived enough life to have interesting stories.”
-After a back and forth in which he asked me to tell him one of my stories, and I did, he offered me one that was “part John Grisham and part Ludlum”.
-The story was not as great as he thought, but two of his points stuck with me.
+After a back and forth in which he asked me to tell him one of my stories, and I did, he offered me his own.
+His was “part John Grisham and part Ludlum”.
+The story was not as great as he thought, but the two points he made about material stuck with me.

-The first was that the continental divide between great writers and great storytellers is entertaining material.
-A writer can craft a fine tale, but if it’s not entertaining, it may not make it past the sites that adore quality writing.
-The second point he made, perhaps incidentally, was that there’s nothing wrong with embellishing, if it makes the story more entertaining.
+The first was his point that the continental divide between great writers and great storytellers is entertaining material.
+A writer can craft a fine tale, but if it’s not entertaining, it may not make it past the sites that adore a great story.
+The second point he made, perhaps incidentally, was that there’s nothing wrong with embellishing, if it makes the story better.

 But you are a great writer with excellent material.
 Your Aunt Clara told you so.
 You have a gift for storytelling that crushes those around you.
 You get reactions and laughter that others don’t and amazement is directed at your storytelling aptitude.
 The only problem is you may have enough material to entertain your Aunt Clara, because she knows you and she knows the characters in your life, but you don’t have the type of material that will entertain a wider audience.
 That’s a problem, but it’s a problem that has haunted storytellers all across the spectrum from the aspiring storyteller to the legend.

 It is a fact of life though that some of us are just better at telling stories than others.
 It’s a fact of life similar to the fact that some people have natural gifts that lead them to be better at basketball and football than others.
-Some would say that the ability to tell a story is a gift, but I’m more inclined to believe that some people just enjoy it more.
-When you enjoy something more than anyone else around you, you work harder at it.
-You study it, you finesse it, and you learn from those around you that do it better.
-Even in its most primitive form, such as the sharing of memories with friends and relatives, some of us learn how to tell a story better than others, because we want to tell a story better than others.
-We mimic those that tell stories better than us, and we correct the mistakes we see in others.
+Some would say that the ability to tell a story is a gift, but I’m more inclined to believe that some people just enjoy it more, and when one enjoys something more, they work harder at it.
+The fascinated storyteller studies it, finesses it, and learns from those around them who do it better.
+Even in its most primitive form, such as the sharing of memories with friends and relatives, some of us learn how to tell a story better than others, because we want to tell a story better.
+We mimic those that tell stories better than us, and we correct the mistakes we see in others’ attempts.

 On the art of presentation, comedian Steve Martin once compared comedy to music: “There is a harmony to comedy,” he said, “in that three beats are always funnier than two and four beats is a bit too much.”
 Only someone that gets off on telling stories, and trying to make people laugh, would focus on the minutiae of presentation so much that he focuses on beats.
 I cannot tell you how many times I’ve changed a word, a phrase, or a paragraph to get the rhythm right, or the beat down.
 I can’t tell you how often I’ve changed an infinitive in a sentence because the alternative just didn’t feel right to the harmony of a paragraph.
 It’s that attention to detail, that Martin alluded to, that makes storytelling an art form we all enjoy so much.